MAKE A DONATION

 Neuropathic (nerve) pain arising directly from damaged nerves in the spine, there are no particular triggers, this pain is described as burning, sharp, electrical shock, shooting or an uncomfortable numbness.
 Medication suggestions are Amitriptyline, Gabapentin, Pregabalin and Carbamazepine.

 Nociceptive (musculoskeletal) pain often has a more obvious cause, such as banging your knee.
-In NMO, the most common cause is pressure on joints from altered gait (the way you walk).
-Medication suggestions such as Paracetamol or Ibrufen may be helpful.
+In NMOSD, the most common cause is pressure on joints from altered gait (the way you walk).
+Medication suggestions such as Paracetamol or Ibuprofen may be helpful.

 Increased muscle tone and spasms arises from damaged nerves in spinal cord that affects the control of muscles, including when they contract and relax.
 This can present as prolonged contractions of the muscles, which are called spasms.
 Medication suggestions are Baclofen, Tizanidine, Gabapentin.

 Tonic spasms this is a painful spasm of the muscles that lasts seconds to minutes but frequently.
 Often it’s controlled by Carbamazepine at low doses.

 Joint stiffness is a discomfort after a period of inactivity (such as waking up in the morning or sitting for an extended period of time.
 Medication suggestions are Baclofen, Tizanidine, Dantrolene.
 Exercises and stretching are often useful.

 Muscle weakness is a reduction in the strength of one or more muscles affecting mobility (legs) or activity (arms).
 There are no medications to improve weakness.
 Exercise and stretching are good.